 The National Park Service joins other groups and agencies like the Environmental Protection Agency, National Oceanic and Atmospheric Association, and the Centers for Disease Control and Prevention, to raise awareness about the crucial role of air quality for the health of people and our planet.
-Follow along on social media using #careforyourair or #AQAW2018.
+Follow along on social media using #getoutside or #AQAW.

 What are national parks doing for cleaner air?

 National parks reduce air pollution by making transportation, electrical power, and waste recycling more efficient.
 For example, Rocky Mountain National Park in Colorado has reduced total energy consumption by 30 percent in the past decade.

 The National Park Service monitors air quality conditions in parks and conducts research to better understand the effects of air pollution.
 Additionally, because most pollution in national parks comes from outside park boundaries, the National Park Service partners with air regulators, developers, agricultural producers, and other stakeholders to reduce air pollution.
 This benefits clean air and clear views for parks and nearby communities.

 What can you do to protect your parks?

 Save energy and reduce waste at home, school, work, and while visiting parks.
 Whenever you use gasoline in a car, or natural gas and electricity for heating, cooling, and light, you contribute to air pollution.

 Here are ways to save energy, reduce waste, and save money: